Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 ## The Full Campaign
 A full-length 'campaign' of Hachi-Hachi is typically played in the following manner, facilitated by the items found in a Hachi-Hachi play set.

 These sets include go stones to serve as score tokens - black being 1 point, and white being 1 *kan* - along with baskets for each player to store them in.
+It also includes a number of *kanfuda*, or *kan* cards, which are small tokens bearing numbers - 5, 10, 25, 50, and 100 being common ones - which are each worth their face value in *kan*.

 At the beginning of the game, each player receives a starting number of points- for example, 25 *kan*- from the bank, which represents their *buy-in*.